Wednesday, 13 May 2020

-‘The Wee Gers’ were winners of the Glasgow League in 1910-11, 1911-12, 1914-15 and 1915–16 as well as reaching the Scottish Junior Cup final of 1919-20 where the team were defeated 2-0 by Parkhead.
+‘The Wee Gers’ were winners of the Glasgow League in 1910-11, 1911-12, 1914-15 and 1915–16, as well as reaching the Scottish Junior Cup final of 1919-20, where the team were defeated 2-0 by Parkhead at Hampden Park.

 The Central League and West of Scotland Cup were retained in 1972-73, but the side went down in the Junior Cup final following a 1-0 defeat to Irvine Meadow XI after two replays.
 The greatest ever Rangers player is said to be Willie McCallum, who starred during this time.

 The Wee Rangers collected the Central League and Junior Cup double in 1973-74, with Linlithgow Rose being defeated 3-1 in the Hampden showpiece.
+The goals on this occasion came from Cummings, who netted a brace, and Morrison.

-After re-organisation of junior football Cambuslang placed in the West of Scotland Super League First Division, but were relegated in 2002-03 to the West of Scotland League Central District First Division.
+After a period without lifting honours, Rangers returned to a successful spell as they were crowned champions of the Central League Division One in 1985-86, 1989-90 and 1990-91.
+Reorganisation of junior football saw Cambuslang placed in the West of Scotland Super League First Division, but they were relegated in 2002-03 to the West of Scotland League Central District First Division.

-Cambuslang won another promotion but were relegated at the end of the 2013-14 season to the Central District Second Division after an eleventh place finish, but looked to bounce back under joint managers John Doyle and Paddy Flannery.
+Cambuslang won another promotion but were relegated at the end of the 2013-14 season to the Central District Second Division after an eleventh-place finish, but looked to bounce back under joint managers John Doyle and Paddy Flannery.

 My visits

-Tuesday 26 January 2010
+Tuesday 26th January 2010

 My first groundhop trip in the Glasgow area was underway, as I'd alighted from my northbound train at Motherwell on a murky day.
 I'd called in to Fir Park and then the home of Belshill Athletic before jumping out at Cambuslang.